This page is for the 2nd Batgirl, Barbara Gordon.

 Marcus remembers Celia Kazantkakis and Martha Wayne as regular patrons at the club.
 He also knew about Denholm Sinclair's involvement with the Rossettis.
 When Carmine Falcone started expanding his empire, Sinclair went into hiding and Cesare Rossetti's son was later declared legally insane.

-Orpheus gets a call from Oracle who digged up some information about Senator Bowman's health records.
+Orpheus gets a call from Oracle who dug up some information about Senator Bowman's health records.
 She informs Orpheus that Bowman was being treated at the Jaeger-Solomon clinic for cancer.
 Oracle tells Orpheus that she can secretly hack into the clinic's database if he can run one of her decryption thumb drives into the main computer's terminal.
 Orpheus is successful in breaking into the clinic and Oracle starts downloading the medical files of every patient in the clinic.

 Unfortunately, Bugg has been observing Orpheus' movements and notifies Doctor Excess about the clinic's trespasser.
 Doctor Excess suits and pumps a psychotropic gas that he developed in med school through the ventilation system.
 Orpheus begins to feel disoriented and Doctor Excess stuns Orpheus with his electrified gauntlets.
 The doctor interrogates Orpheus about a project he has been working on that involves metabolic enhancements and mind control.
 Orpheus shakes off the doctor by kicking him across the room.
 Orpheus jumps out of a nearby window and makes his way to his motorcycle. to getaway.